AG6N/Fox-Hunt/README.md

+I am not a programmer.
 This code was 100% slopped together with AI.
 I'm sure you can tell by the readme below, and by reviewing the actual code.
+While I didn't do any actual, real work on this, I did learn some mechanics of PHP and SQL, so that's a win for me.

-It will probably break in 100 different ways, but it does work as a proof of concept for an idea that I had.
+The application will probably break in 100 different ways that I have not discovered, but it does work as a proof of concept for an idea that I had while sitting in the grass on a warm sunny day.
+That idea is to gameify transmitter fox hunting.
+Anyone can create an account and hide a new fox.
+The fox is given a serial number which should be attached to the transmiter.
+When someone else finds the fox, they take note of the serial number and enter it into the app under their account.
+If the serial numbers match, the finder get points...

+If your club is hosting a fox hunt event, this will probably be good enough to assign serial numbers to transmitters, and track who found what in one place.

 # Foxhunt - Radio Transmitter Hunting Game v2.1